gmtsciencedev/scitq/docs/pytq-manage.md

 There are only two of them:
 `-s`
-: only usefull if you do not have PYTQ_SERVER environment variable set, or if you can reach several servers.
+: only usefull if you do not have SCITQ_SERVER environment variable set, or if you can reach several servers.
 This is the server IP address or FQDN (not the URL, do not say :5000, the 5000 port is known)

 `-t`
 : timeout.
 By default there is a 150s timeout to get the result to a certain query.
 This is almost ever much more than required.
 However for some very specific heavy task involving large data management, increasing the timeout is a good idea (see [troubleshooting](troubleshoot.md#big-outputs)).